-Most 2021 compensation decisions were made in the first quarter of 2021 and were significantly influenced by our scientific and business achievements together with the competitive market for experienced talent.
-Our 2021 compensation decisions were based on a review of individual performance; achievement of the Company's corporate goals, including advancing our research and clinical pipelines and financial performance; and a market analysis of competitive compensation based on our 2020 and 2021 peer groups.
+Most 2022 compensation decisions were made in the first quarter of 2022 and were significantly influenced by our scientific and business achievements together with the competitive market for experienced talent.
+Our 2022 compensation decisions were based on a review of individual performance; achievement of the Company's corporate goals, including advancing our research and clinical pipelines and financial performance; and a market analysis of competitive compensation based on our 2022 peer group.
+NEO salaries were increased 3%-6% for 2022.
+Target bonuses as a % of salary were not increased for 2022.